Robooto/UrfTitans/README.md

 [www.titansofurf.com](http://www.titansofurf.com "Titans of URF")

 Titans of URF was made for Riot's API contest.
 We recorded data from 1,500 Ultra Rapid Fire games from 4/5/2015 to 4/11/2015.
 Specifically, we looked at the top 5 played champions and top 5 banned champions.
-We are new to API-based programming, so this contest was a lot of fun and a big challenge!
+This contest was a lot of fun and a big challenge!

 ## What does it do?